 One helpful trick offered by Google lets you cross-compare your current keywords list with last year’s to make sure you didn’t miss anything.
 Run a keyword report for last year for all conversions greater than zero, cross-reference with your current list, and then broaden your match types.
 Voila!

-4. Create a Promotional Schedule
+4. Create a Schedule for Holiday Advertising Campaigns

 So-called “doorbusters” cause people to sometimes literally bust down doors for one reason: the perception of urgency.
 These deals come and go, leaving people who would normally fall into the “wait and see” crowd foaming at the mouth to act NOW!